Houseplants That May Attract Pests

 When it comes to pest-attracting indoor plants, you can keep a few other preventive tricks up your sleeve.
 Remember to give new houseplants a thorough inspection before bringing them into the home.
 Check for bugs in the planter, leaves and stems, as bringing just a few small pests into your home can quickly spiral into a bigger problem.

 You’ll also want to keep a close eye out for any signs of pest damage, including wilting or browning on the leaves.
 If you notice any issues, step in right away.
 Figure out where these pests are finding a point of entry into your home, and get backup in the form of pest management.

 Keep Pests out of Your Home With Pestech Residential Pest Management

 Hoping to keep your favorite houseplants but get rid of any insects that have appeared?
-Pestech Pest Solutions can help.
+Pestech Pest Solutions can help in Orange County, Dutchess County and across the Hudson Valley region.
 You can keep your home flourishing and insect-free with our residential pest management services.
 Contact us today to schedule an appointment for your home inspection.